 The main drawback is that it only has one water bottle pocket that doubles as a tripod holder.
 This is fine if you are just using this bag to carry a water bottle, but a bummer if you are trying to carry both…

 At 35L it’s also not quite big enough for a full photographer set-up AND full travel packing list, but if you’re going light and one bagging it, well, it’s perfect.
+If you’re just away for a short trip, the Boundary Supply Errant Bag might be better fitted.

 - Multiple Uses